 No warrant will be exercisable and the Company will not be obligated to issue shares of common stock unless, at the time a holder seeks to exercise such warrant, a prospectus relating to the common stock issuable upon exercise of the warrant is current.
 Under the terms of the Warrant Agreement, the Company is required to use its best efforts to meet these conditions and to maintain a current prospectus relating to the shares of common stock issuable upon exercise of the warrants until the expiration of the warrants.
-However, there can be no assurance that the Company will be able to do so, and if it does not maintain a current prospectus related to the shares of common stock issuable upon exercise of the warrants, holders will be unable to exercise their warrants.
+However, there can be no assurance that the Company will be able to do so, and if it does not maintain a current prospectus related to the shares of common stock issuable upon exercise of the warrants.
 Additionally, the Company will have no obligation to settle the warrants for cash or "net cash settle" any warrant exercise.
-Accordingly, if the prospectus relating to the common stock issuable upon the exercise of the warrants is not current, the warrants may have no value, the market for the warrants may be limited and the warrants may expire worthless.
+Accordingly, if the prospectus relating to the common stock issuable upon the exercise of the warrants may have no value, the market for the warrants may be limited and the warrants may expire worthless.